Ringworm has a bad reputation. Many people attribute the condition to poor hygiene.

 There are many myths surrounding ringworm, and even medical professionals disagree on many aspects.
 While it is a fairly common condition and quite easy to pick up, there are precautions physicians recommend to reduce your chances of infection:

 Other natural ingredients like lavender oil and tea tree oil also help, not only with the infection but with the healing process as well, i.e., pain and itching.
 Some creams also include soothing aloe leaf juice, cetyl alcohol, mineral oil, isopropyl alcohol and purified water.
-Natural ingredients are always better, so apart from the necessary medical chemicals, try to avoid creams with a strong fragrance and unnecessary oils.
+Try to avoid creams with a strong fragrance and unnecessary oils.

 Here’s a quick checklist you can use to ensure you’re using the right ringworm treatment: